vidaud/seta/seta-doc/docs/general/how-runs.md

 The next test utilises an interesting property of the vector representation of word meanings: it is possible to perform mathematical calculations with the vectors with interesting results.
 The standard example used to demonstrate this, for a large, general purpose corpus of English, is to calculate the effect of taking the word vector for "king", subtracting that for "man", and adding the vector for "woman": the result is found to be (very close to) the word vector for "queen".
 This approach is exploited in our text analysis, for example to discover directives in particular fields.
 For our particular corpus, which mostly contains legal texts, we find that the word vector calculation for king – man + woman does not give queen, but the closest phrases we find are “education officer”, ”member of parliament” and “immigration officer”.
 Rather than reflecting a gender bias, this (and many other examples tested) seems to reflect the lack of gender information in our corpus of technical and legal texts.
 The gender vector in our vector space is therefore non-representative.

+!!! note
     This highlights an important point: we are dealing with scientific and technical reports and legal texts and their language bears completely different information from general text.
 The analyst must be aware of this focus when analysing the content.